NomadAI/nomadai.github.io/index.md

 <div class="row chordai">
   <div class="column">
     <h1>Chord AI</h1>
     <a href="http://www.chordai.net">Chord AI</a> is an iOS app which can recognize 168 music chords by analyzing music from either your device microphone or from your offline audio files.
-Available for <a href="https://apps.apple.com/app/chord-ai/id1446177109">iOS</a> (Android version coming soon)
+Available for iOS.
     <p>
       <center><a class="badge" href="https://apps.apple.com/app/chord-ai/id1446177109"><img class="badge" src="https://arolet.github.io/res/Download_on_the_App_Store_Badge_US-UK_135x40.svg" alt="Available on the App Store"/></a>
       </center>